SimonHanischSAG/WxResilience/README.md

 <h1>WxResilience</h1>
-webMethods IntegrationServer package for implementing resilient and robust services.
+webMethods IntegrationServer package for implementing resilient and robust services using a standardized logging out-of-the-box.

 WxResilience is hereby the "productive" package on which you may create a package dependency.
 WxResilience_Test contains both tests and examples how to work with WxResilience.